This troubleshooting document relates to single-handle kitchen faucets or single-handle kitchen faucets with a pull-out or pull-down sprayhead.

 - Identify your faucet model number.
 To identify your faucet model number, please view Identifying Your Faucet Model.

 Still having trouble identifying your model number?
-The Product Wizard can help you identify your product.
+The Product Finder can help you identify your product.

 The Faucet Parts Catalog is another resource that can help identify your product.